Unusual Options Activity Insight: Gogo | Benzinga

 Unusual Options Activity Insight: Gogo

-Gogo (NASDAQ:GOGO) shares experienced unusual options activity on Thursday.
-The stock price moved up to $11.5 following the option alert.
+On Tuesday, shares of Gogo (NASDAQ:GOGO) saw unusual options activity.
+After the option alert, the stock price moved up to $12.75.

 - Sentiment: BULLISH